Search for missing NH girl now a murder investigation

 Formella did not say whether police have identified any suspects in Harmony’s death.
 Citing the ongoing investigation, he said no information about the “specifics or nature of the evidence” would be released.

-Formella said shortly after the arrests that investigators had learned that Harmony disappeared between shortly after she and her family were evicted from their home.
+Formella said after the arrests that investigators had learned that Harmony disappeared shortly after she and her family were evicted from their home.
 Multiple people reported seeing Harmony with her father and Kayla Montgomery in the days after the eviction.
-But, according to police, the last reported sighting of Harmony was Dec.
-6 and Dec 10, 2019, when she was five years old.
+But, according to police, the last reported sighting of Harmony was between Dec.
+6 and Dec 10, 2019.

 Formella said the department’s thoughts go out to Harmony’s family and asked anyone with information regarding Montgomery’s murder to contact the Manchester Police Department.